Apple + Recommended

 Apple regularly issues security updates for the current operating systems of all its devices.
 They occasionally issue security updates for the previous versions of their operating systems, but it’s important to be aware that updates for older Apple OS versions don’t patch all vulnerabilities.
 (In certain cases, some vulnerabilities patched in today’s operating system might not have existed in last year’s operating system, but perhaps more often than not, Apple simply chooses not to back-port a patch.)

-Continuing to use the previous operating system version any Apple device on can be risky.
+It can be risky to keep using the previous operating system version on any Apple device.
 Running an Apple device on an operating system older than the previous one is even more dangerous, because Apple has, in many cases, almost completely (or completely) stopped issuing updates.

 Unfortunately, Apple doesn’t make this transparent to users.
-If you’re still using an iPhone 8 or X today, for example, your device cannot run iOS 18—but you may recall getting an iOS 16 update pushed to your device just months ago.
-Unless you read The Mac Security Blog, you’re probably blissfully unaware that iOS 16 isn’t fully patched, which means it’s much less safe to use than iOS 18.
-Literally dozens of vulnerabilities currently remain unpatched for iOS 16.
+If you’re still using an iPhone 8 or X today, for example, your device cannot run iOS 18—but you may recall getting an iOS 16 update pushed to your device a few months ago.
+Unless you read The Mac Security Blog, you’re probably unaware that iOS 16 isn’t fully patched, which means it’s much less safe to use than iOS 18.
+Dozens of vulnerabilities currently remain unpatched for iOS 16.
 (And, in case you’re wondering, iOS 17 isn’t far behind.
 All devices that are compatible with iOS 17 can—and should—be upgraded to iOS 18.)

 Put more bluntly, Apple gives a false sense of security by providing an incomplete set of patches to the “current minus one” OS, leaving users vulnerable but thinking they’re protected.
 The same goes for previous iPadOS and macOS versions as well.
 Based on Apple’s history over the past several years, we have every reason to expect that this will continue to be true throughout the lifespan of the current operating systems: iOS 18, iPadOS 18, and macOS Sequoia; the “one version old” operating systems might still get some patches, but will be significantly more vulnerable to exploitation—and therefore much less safe to use.